 Habitat Restoration and Enhancement Plan

-In 2003, the Nature Reserve of Orange County created a habitat restoration and enhancement plan for the Central for the Central and Coastal Subregion.
+In 2019, the NCC revised the habitat restoration and enhancement plan for the Central and Coastal Subregion.
 The plan identifies and prioritizes potential restoration areas within the reserve and provides detailed information on the most effective methods of associated costs of restoration activities.